-I would first check how high the fines are that you could get and determine from this information how much money you can risk losing in your first intent.
+I would first check how high the fines you could get and determine from this information how much money you can risk losing in your first intent.

-If the fines are $300 per sign, I wouldn’t bother doing this marketing experiment in the first place.
+If the fines are $300 per sign, I won’t bother doing this marketing experiment in the first place.

-You don’t want to end up with a $30,000 fine without having received any calls and transactions.
+You don’t want to end up with a $30,000 fine without receiving any calls and transactions.

 Let’s say you want to test first if bandit signs give you some results in your area of choice.

-If you want to test first if you get at least one call (lower potential fine amount) and to see if bandit signs are something suitable for your marketing mix, you would need a minimum of at least 10 bandit signs (one call divided by 10% response rate per bandit sign).
+To test first if you get at least one call (lower potential fine amount) and see if bandit signs are suitable for your marketing mix, you would need a minimum of at least 10 bandit signs (one call divided by 10% response rate per bandit sign).

-But if you want to risk a bit more and even aim for at least one transaction from the get-go, you would need at least 36 signs to get one deal (1 divided by 2.75% sign to sales conversion rate).
+But if you want to risk a bit more and even aim for at least one transaction from the get-go, you would need at least 36 signs to get one deal (1 divided by a 2.75% sign-to-sales conversion rate).

 Where to Put the Real Estate Bandit Signs